Nelson-Gon/nelson-gon.github.io/content/post/2021-02-22-pytorch-dataset-class-simply-elegant.md

 follows:
 * sample
   * train
     - images
     - masks

-**Li Thresholding with skimage**
+**Li Thresholding with scikit-image**

+Li thresholding is a thresholding method introduced by [Li & Lee, 1993](https://www.sciencedirect.com/science/article/abs/pii/003132039390115D) that finds an optimum threshold by minimising the [cross entropy](https://en.wikipedia.org/wiki/Cross_entropy) between an image and its segmentation.

-To create the gray image (mask) above, I used the Li thresholding implementation in `scikit-image`.
-To avoid getting a manual threshold, we get the 95% quantile based on the grayscale image and feed it to the `initial_guess` argument of the
+In the `scikit-image` implementation, you can either use the method with defaults or supply an initial guess to use to find the optimal threshold.
+In this example, we willcalculate the 95% quantile based on the grayscale image and use this as the `initial_guess` argument of the `threshold_li` method.

-`threshold_li` method.
-The whole process involved reading the colored image, converting it to grayscale, and finally thresholding with the Li method.
+In summary, we read a colored image,convert it to grayscale, and finally threshold with the Li method.
 For convenience, I did not perform Gaussian denoising.
 I have also recently read that Gaussian pre-processing may increase the likelihood of [overfitting](https://www.nature.com/articles/s41524-020-00363-x#Sec1) in convolutional neural networks.

 The full process in code: